MurtazaKhan24/CS4348-Projects/devlog.md

 Trying to add a event to tell tellers to exit after all customers and exit the program

 Still didn't work I'll try debug and find out the issue

+### April 11th 6:00pm
+debugged, found out the issue is that tellers were waiting for customers even after the 50th one was served

+used a shared exit signal event which is set to true once all 50 customers are served

+check to see if exit signal is set then break from the program and print "bank is closed for the day"

+tellers are exiting from random which is different from example run, will try to fix that next time